woocommerce/woocommerce/readme.txt

 * Feature - Cart operations now use ajax (item quantities/remove, coupon apply/remove, shipping options).
 * Feature - Layered nav; filter by rating.
 * Feature - On-hold order emails.
+* Dev - All new REST API based on the WP REST API.
+The old WC REST API is still available, but the new one is preferred.
 * Dev - Added ability for shipping methods to store meta data to the order.
 * Dev - Added Payment Gateway Tokenization API for storing and retrieving tokens in a standardized manner.
 * Dev - Migrated custom term meta implementation to WP Term Meta.